Psykotikism/Mutant_Tanks/README.md

 1. Delete files from old versions of the plugin.
 2. Extract the folder inside the `mutant_tanks.zip` file.
 3. Place all the contents into their respective folders.
-4. If prompted to replace or merge anything, click yes.
+4. If prompted to replace or merge anything, click `Yes`.
 5. Load up Mutant Tanks by restarting the server.
 6. Customize Mutant Tanks in `addons/sourcemod/data/mutant_tanks/mutant_tanks.cfg`